servicetitan/Stl.Fusion/README.md

 }
 ```

-`[ComputeMethod]` indicates that every time you call this method,  its result is "backed" by [Computed Value], and thus it captures   dependencies when it runs and instantly returns the result, if the current computed value for a given call is still consisntent.
+`[ComputeMethod]` indicates that every time you call this method,  its result is "backed" by [Computed Value], and thus it captures   dependencies when it runs and instantly returns the result, if the current computed value is still consisntent.

 Compute services are registered ~ almost like singletons:
 ```cs